Mark-a-Hamilton/Cyber-Care/Docs/usecases.md

 - Maintains democratic integrity by ensuring all responses are proportional and ethically justified
 - Reinforces civic trust by making defense logic auditable and teachable

 🧭 **To explore this module**, select the link above, which outlines the strategic framing, ethical boundaries, and operational scaffolding.
-From there, contributors can navigate to:
+From there, contributors can navigate to all the available links to uderstand how the cybercare madel can be applied to a military type system

-- `military/evolution.md` — for historical context and philosophical rationale
-- `military/hardware.md` — for modular assets and deployment logic
-- `military/traffic-light.md` — for situational scale and response classification

 This use case is ideal for contributors interested in strategic deterrence, ethical defense tooling, and civic demonstration through modular design.

 ---

-Let me know if you'd like this staged for commit or cross-linked from `concept.md` as well.
-We could also scaffold a `military-usecase.md` for deeper contributor orientation.